leohuber/macosenv/README.md

 ./install.sh
 ```

-This will copy the `.zprofile` and `.vimrc` configuration files to your home directory, replacing any existing versions.
+This will copy the configuration files to your home directory, replacing any existing versions.